edganiukov/vim-gol/README.md

 # vim-gol
-A lightweight vim plugin for Go.
+A lightweight vim plugin for Go

 It is a fork of [vim-go](https://github.com/fatih/vim-go) with removed all unnecessary functionality (that I don't use or possible to replace with [vim-lsp](https://github.com/prabirshrestha/vim-lsp)).

 ## Features